WHAT DOES A PROFESSIONAL COOK DO?

 - 28 graduation credits

-- 120 hours of work experience
+- up to 120 hours of work experience

 - building connections with industry employers